konopkagrzegorz/notification-microservices/README.md

 5. Create a file `.env` in `email-rest-client` - refer to `.sample-env` - this file wille be needed to create an environment variable during creating a docker container.
 6. Create an environment variable in your OS `GMAIL_REFRESH_TOKEN` - it is needed to create a `.jar` files.
+7. Register your account on [TWILIO](https://www.twilio.com)
+8. Generate your phone number and `ACCOUNT_SID` `AUTH_TOKEN`.
+9. Change the name of `sample-twilio.properties` file into `twilio.properties`.
+10. Add values to keys in this file.
-7. Go to the root of the project - `notification-microservices`.
+11. Go to the root of the project - `notification-microservices`.
-8. Type `mvn clean package` in your terminal.
+12. Type `mvn clean package` in your terminal.
-9. After successfully created `.jar` files type in your terminal `docker compose up` - it will create images and containers for this project.
+13. After successfully created `.jar` files type in your terminal `docker compose up` - it will create images and containers for this project.
-10. And that's it, you can make `URL's` call listed below:
+14. And that's it, you can make `URL's` calls listed below:
      * http://localhost:8080/email/api/emails - for getting the list of received and filtered emails
      * http://localhost:8080/msg/api/messages - to get a list of all created messages